 Persistent doggy odor may be a sign of a more serious health concern.
 So if your dog is licking himself excessively or has a sudden change in appetite, it’s time to see a vet, Jenkins notes.

 “The most common reason for ‘dog smell’ is secondary yeast or bacterial infections inside the ears or on the skin,” Williams says.
 “Have your dog checked by the vet to identify the exact source.”

 You’ll have no problem smelling pet odor.
 Identifying the source, however, is an entirely different issue.

-A puppy may attempt to hide its accidents by going behind a piece of furniture.
+A puppy may attempt to hide his accidents by going behind a piece of furniture.
 An older dog may be incontinent.
 And some dogs just can’t help lifting their legs on bed skirts, curtains and even walls.

-Whether your pet has accidents or is marking its territory inside, UV flashlights can come in handy and help you get to the bottom of it.
+Whether your pet has accidents or is marking his territory inside, UV flashlights can come in handy and help you get to the bottom of it.
 A UV pet urine detector can help you locate dried urine stains so you can properly clean them and keep your home smelling fresh.
 Consider yourself warned—you might be surprised by all the stains and splatters!